 Welding is a joining process of materials.
 Mostly metals or thermoplastics can be joined using this procedure.
 By applying heat and pressure to the materials being joined and to the filler material, a weld pool is created and it forms a strong joint when it cooled.
 Picking the right technique is very important in the welding process.
 Wrong choices of techniques might cause catastrophic results.
 In this blog, different types of welding processes are explained.

 Figure 1 : Arc Welding

-Arc welding is the formation of a welding arc between the electrode and the material being welded (usually metal) with the usage of power supply and electrodes.
+Arc welding is the formation of a welding arc between the electrode and the material being welded (usually metal) with the usage of a power supply and electrodes.
 When the melt cools, the weld fuses these two.
-Arc welding is the most popular type of welding process.
+This technique is the most popular type of welding process.
 It is mainly divided into two; consumable and non-consumable electrode methods.

 a-) Consumable Electrode Methods

 Stick Welding (Shielded Metal Arc Welding or SMAW)

 It is a manual technique and it relies on a consumable electrode.
 The electrode is coated in flux.
 That flux is then used to lay the weld.
 This process is generally called stick welding because it uses welding sticks or rods.
 These are made up of filler material and flux.
 The flux is used for the protection of the molten metal of the weld.
 After that, the filler is used to join two pieces of metal together.